Cross-platform digital filters in Rust¶

 Within each section, it tends to add values of similar magnitude, reducing rounding errors.

-In flaw::sos::SisoSosFilter, each section is realized in the numericall-robust Transposed Direct II form.
+In flaw::sos::SisoSosFilter, each section is realized in the numerically-robust Transposed Direct II form.

 Even with SOS, low-pass Butterworth filters have numerical problems for cutoff ratios that are too low.